• Home

 Documentary - 30 min.

-This is a half hour documentary showcasing the glamour and interviews with the participants at the 2013 Global Nonviolent Film Festival (formally known as the Brasov International Film Festival & Market), the most important and renowned nonviolent film festival in the world.
+This is a half-hour documentary showcasing the glamour and interviews with the participants at the 2013 Global Nonviolent Film Festival (formally known as the Brasov International Film Festival & Market).
+Today, many industry insiders consider the festival as the most important and renowned nonviolent film festival in the world.